qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

   Extent of the clipping

 ``Clip feature to the extent`` [boolean]
-  If checked, output geometries will automatically converted to multi geometries to ensure uniform output types
+  If checked, output geometries will be automatically converted to multi geometries to ensure uniform output types

 Output
 ......

 ``Extracted`` [vector]
-  Final clipped vector layer
+  Layer containing the clipped features

 .. _qgis_intersection:

 Intersection
 ------------
-Extracts the overlapping portions of features in the input and intersect layers.
+Extracts the overlapping portions of features in the input and intersection layers.

-Features in the intersection layer are assigned the attributes of the overlapping features from both the Input and Intersect layers
+Features in the intersection layer are assigned the attributes of the overlapping features from both the input and intersection layers

-Attributes are not modified.
+Attributes are not modified see warning_difference_

 .. figure:: /static/user_manual/processing_algs/qgis/intersection.png
   :align: center